Davo176/SABER/README.md

 SABER is a Mod-LWR based KEM finalist in the NIST Post-Quantum Cryptography Standardization Process.

+# Additional Testing Instructions
+* Select the desired algorithm in `SABER_params.h`.
+This can be done by commenting/uncommenting the appropriate line with `#define` in the code.
+* run `cd Reference_Implementation_KEM`
+* Use `make additionalTesting` to compile the source codes
+* Use `./test/additionalEncapTesting` to generate KAT files
+* Use `./test/additionalDecapTesting` to generate KAT files
+* Use `./test/additionalRandTesting` to generate KAT files

+# Interoperability
+* Select the desired algorithm in `SABER_params.h`.
+This can be done by commenting/uncommenting the appropriate line with `#define` in the code.
+* Selcet java or csharp by changing code between the two e.g. find and replace java -> csharp
+* run `cd Reference_Implementation_KEM`
+* Use `make test/createKeyPairs` to compile the source codes
+* Use `make test/createEncaps` to compile the source codes
+* Use `make test/checkDecaps` to compile the source codes
+* Use `./test/createKeyPairs` to generate KAT files
+* Use `./test/createEncaps` to generate KAT files
+* Use `./test/checkDecaps` to check KAT files

 ## Folder structure

 * `AVX_Implementation_KEM` : AVX2 optimized implementations of LightSaber, Saber, and FireSaber.